 Dental crowns are ideal to treat a variety of different problems.
 They can also salvage the natural tooth structure to prevent the negative consequences of losing an adult tooth.
 If you have a severely damaged or decayed tooth, we’ll employ conservative options like crowns for treatment.
 Almost anyone is eligible.
 If we determine the decay or damage is too severe, we may require tooth extraction.

-Schedule An Exam With Your Dallas, TX Dentist
+Schedule An Exam with Our Dallas, TX Dentist